dotsquid/ChronoHelper/README.md

 While being in EditorMode, ChronoHelper is inactive.
 That is done to protect the user from accidental changing of Time.timeScale project setting.
 ![Usage](https://i.imgur.com/wyETLir.gif)

-You can add, remove and modify shortcut buttons in settings.
+You can add, remove and modify shortcut buttons as well as change other preferences in the Settings window.
 ![Settings](https://i.imgur.com/mdjLvcw.gif)

 ## Installation